ferroche90/letlexi-toolkit/readme.txt

 3. Ensure Advanced Custom Fields (ACF) is installed and activated
 4. Create ACF repeater fields named 'sections' with subfields for content (or configure custom field names)
 5. Add your post types to the supported list (or use the default supported types)
-6. Use the Elementor widget or shortcode to display your content
+6. Use the Elementor widget to display your content

 = Requirements =

 * WordPress 5.0 or higher
 * PHP 7.4 or higher
 * Advanced Custom Fields (ACF) plugin
-* Elementor plugin (optional, for widget functionality)
+* Elementor plugin (required, for widget functionality)

 == Frequently Asked Questions ==

 = Does this work without Elementor? =

-Yes!
-The plugin includes a shortcode `[lexi_section_navigator]` that provides the same functionality without requiring Elementor.
+This plugin is designed specifically for Elementor and requires Elementor to be installed and activated.

 = What ACF fields are required? =